-Facial videography offers several advantages over traditional indices of hearing function like the ABR, in that it can be measured in unanesthetized animals and provides a direct behavioral readout for the encoding of spectrotemporally complex sounds instead of relying only on short tone bursts or clicks.
+Facial videography offers several advantages over traditional indices of hearing function, such as the auditory brainstem response (ABR), in that it can be measured in unanesthetized animals and provides a direct behavioral readout for the encoding of spectrotemporally complex sounds.
 The principal use of ABR measurements is to provide a non-invasive physiological assay of cochlear function.
-For example, several hours of exposure to a 103 dB SPL 16-32 kHz noise band damages outer hair cells and cochlear afferent synapses in the high-frequency base (Figure 4A).
-The sensorineural damage can be directly visualized with post-mortem cochlear histology [18] but can be indirectly indexed in vivo by a permanent increase in ABR thresholds evoked by tone bursts 16 kHz and higher (Figure 4B).
-To determine whether sound-evoked facial movements can also provide an index of cochlear sensorineural hearing loss (SNHL), we measured FME evoked by pure tones (Figure 4C) but discovered that facial movements were significantly less responsive to tones than broadband noise, with average response thresholds as high as 90 dB SPL (Figure 4D).
+For example, 2 h of exposure to a 103 dB SPL 16-32 kHz noise band damages outer hair cells and cochlear afferent synapses in the high-frequency base (Figure 4A).
+The sensorineural damage from this acoustic trauma protocol can be directly visualized with post-mortem cochlear histology21 and indirectly indexed via an irreversible elevation of ABR thresholds evoked by tone bursts 16 kHz and higher (Figure 4B).
+To determine whether sound-evoked facial movements can also provide an index of cochlear sensorineural hearing loss (SNHL), we measured FME evoked by pure tones (Figure 4C) but discovered that facial movements were far less responsive to tones than broadband noise, with average response thresholds as high as 90 dB SPL (Figure 4D).